You have a terrific CV, but need to add a few details to seal the deal with recruiters by increasing your technical score:

 c) Restructure your CV by putting your most recent experience (your current computer science master at TU Munich) at the top.
 Otherwise you will be mentally compared to candidates with significant work experience and will make a less strong first impression to the recruiter.
 Furthermore, we suggest you remove your business internship at Optics GmbH, as this dilutes your story of being a great coder.

-d) Finally, you very briefly mention that you were in the Vorstand of your Fachschaft.
-This is great, and you should mention which tasks you performed, e.g. 'Responsible to draft suggestions with 3 other students on the use of 3 free rooms; presented suggestions at faculty board meeting and convinced the board to adopt our suggestions'.
+d) Finally, you very briefly mention that you were in the board of directors of your university department's student council.
+This is great, and you should mention which tasks you performed, e.g. 'Responsible to draft suggestions with 3 other students on the use of 3 available rooms; presented suggestions at faculty board meeting and convinced board to adopt our suggestions'.
 This will further increase your leadership and soft skills scores.